 Played by the Rolling Stones, no less, and with a lavish appearance created by that pearl inlayed neck and artworked scratchplate, Epiphone’s Hummingbird Pro certainly looks the part and has a reputation to match.

-Based on its big brother from parent company Gibson, the ‘real’ Hummingbird Pro would set you back closer to $3,000, so this one is a bargain.
-The sound is well balanced and ideal for various styles, though the action, straight from the box, could be slightly lower to make it easier for beginner’s to play.
+Based on its big brother from parent company Gibson, the ‘real’ Hummingbird would set you back closer to $3,000, so this one is a bargain.
+We found the sound to be well balanced and ideal for various styles, though the action, straight from the box, could be slightly lower to make it easier for beginner’s to play.

 For electrified sessions, Epiphone’s built-in Eperformer preamp is versatile enough to dish out a wide range of tones.
-Elsewhere, Grover tuners maintain reliable tension.
+Elsewhere, for us, the Grover tuners maintained reliable tension.